man walking down an overgrown alley

 Julia Staab lived at the La Posada Resort

-It was only in the last place we visited at the historic and haunted La Posada Resort, that I captured on digital a glimmer of ghostly energy.
-If you look closely, circling the lower steps of the stairs is a burst of small bright lights and also up a little ways on the right side of the hand railing.
-It could be someone walking up the stairs to the suites above
+It wasn’t until our final stop — the historic and haunted La Posada Resort — that I captured a glimmer of ghostly energy on digital.
+If you look closely, you’ll see a cluster of small, bright lights circling the lower steps of the staircase, and another near the right side of the handrail a bit further up.
+It just might be someone making their way upstairs to the suites above.

 Would I recommend this tour?
 YES!